coloria-dev/coloria/articles/remarks-on-osa-ucs/main.md

 In 1974, MacAdam published the definition of the OSA-UCS color space~\cite{macadam} that tries to adhere particularly well to experimentally measured color distances.
 It combines work that had been going on since the late 1940s.
-One aspect of OSA-UCS is that, while the conversion from CIEXYZ coordinates into OSA-UCS $Lgj$ coordinates is straightforward, the conversion the other way around is not.
+One aspect of OSA-UCS is that, while the conversion from CIEXYZ coordinates into OSA-UCS $`Lgj`$ coordinates is straightforward, the conversion the other way around is not.
 In fact, there is no conversion method that works solely in elementary functions.
 Apparently, this had not been a design goal of OSA-UCS although is severely limits the usability of OSA-UCS.

-In 2002, Kobayasi and Yosiki presented an algorithm for conversion from $Lgj$ to $XYZ$ coordinates that leverages Newton's method for solving nonlinear equation systems~\cite{kobayasi}.
+In 2002, Kobayasi and Yosiki presented an algorithm for conversion from $`Lgj`$ to
+$`XYZ`$ coordinates that leverages Newton's method for solving nonlinear equation systems~\cite{kobayasi}.
 Unfortunately, the article remains vague at important points and also contains false assertions about the nature of the involved functions.

-In 2013, Cao et al.\ compared Kobayasi's and Yosiki's approach with some other, more complex methods based on artificial neural networks and found the latter to be superior~\cite{cao}.
+In 2013, Cao et al. compared Kobayasi's and Yosiki's approach with some other, more complex methods based on artificial neural networks and found the latter to be superior~\cite{cao}.